qqueue/fountain/README.md

 Fountain replicates 4chan through the official 4chan API, then exposes discrete events as Server-Sent-Events or whitespace-delimited JSON.

-Among other things, you can use fountain to [lurk every thread][drinker], or [stress test your browser's CSS 3D transforms][spess].
+Among other things, you can use fountain to [lurk every thread][drinker], [stress test your browser's CSS 3D transforms][spess], or [make use of your advanced 256-color virtual terminal][ANSICHAN].
 Other more interesting uses could be machine learning/sentiment analysis, as well as live-updating thread watchers in userscripts.